CalvinTan68/NodeJS-Basic-CRUD/README.md

    nodemon app
    ```

-# Base URL
+# Footnotes

-The base URL will be `localhost:5000/data`.
+- The base URL will be `localhost:5000/data`.
 You can test it in API platform such as Postman, Insomnia, etc.

-### Things to note

 - This is using `import` method instead of `require`, which is using ES6 and it's better when the project is getting larger